-.

 Study Site

 The Suwannee River estuary, Suwannee Sound, is a siliciclastic, sand-starved and low-wave-energy system dominated by marshes that open towards the sea (Hine et al., 1988).
 Shoreline profiles in these types of systems can change over time due to low wave energy (Jackson et al., 2002) and storm events have also been observed to cause rapid change at specific locations (Goddard and Hine 1995).